Guide to Visiting Roosevelt Island in New York, NY

 Check Out the View from Yokahu Tower

 If hiking is not your thing, you can still get some of the best views of the park from the top of the Yokahu Tower.
-The tower is located right off of the parking lot and after a short climb up the spiral staircase, you’ll be met with panoramic views of El Yunque National Forest.
+The tower is located right off the parking lot, and after a short climb up the spiral staircase, you’ll be met with panoramic views of El Yunque National Forest.

 Zip Down the El Yunque Zipline